 I’ve almost got part 4 drafted at this point, and honestly this is not going to be the one where that changes.
 This is her story, similar to the way the first is Mary’s superhero origin and the third had a lot of focus on Nathaniel.
 But this is something I need to be careful about.
 Doing anything too frequently in a serialized story leads to patterns and formulas that can get boring.
 I don’t want to do TOO much telling the audience what to think about the character, as I’d much rather they be forming opinions for themselves.
 Other characters need focus and development too, particularly when I’m trying to deepen the cast and the world.

 But you know, I can’t help but feel there’s something important and defiant in giving so many in my cast this focus.
 Mrs. Hawking is our superhero— our Batman, our Sherlock Holmes, the driving force behind why everyone is here and what everyone is doing.
 And she’s a woman; all this action is centered around a female character.
+And an asexual one at that!
 I think there’s something not only significant, but even subversive about making everybody be so influenced by and focused on her.

 Think about it.
 Does anybody question why everyone’s always taking about Batman all the time?
 Does anyone see a Batman story and wonder why he commands so much of everybody’s attention?
 Hell, no!
 Does it seem different because she’s a woman, and it’s not usual for a woman to take up so much space in the tale?
 Think about the Bechdel-Wallace Test, designed because of how much time characters in any given piece spend talking about a man.
 Why shouldn’t my particular way of blowing that all to hell be that in the Mrs. Hawking stories, you’re hard pressed to find any two characters who talk to each other about anything besides a woman— and one remarkable, important, complicated woman in particular?